Shad-Alam/Voice-Commandline-Linux/README.md

 Contributor: Shad-Alam

-== Description ==
+Description:

-This is a simple voice command line project for Linux Operating System.
+- This is a simple voice command line project for Linux Operating System.
 In this project, I execute linux command by using voice.

 Process:
 1. First need voice.Voice convert into text.